Prince Harry Reveals Regret, Would Have Said More To Princess Diana Had He Known

 — Royal Air Force (@RoyalAirForce) July 20, 2017

 Are you excited to see the big documentary from Prince Harry and Prince William about their mother Princess Diana?
 This will be airing in the U.K. on Monday, but hopefully, everyone will be able to find it in the United States to watch as well soon after.
-People and ABC have partnered in a two-night television event The Story of Diana, airing on Aug.
+People and ABC have partnered in a two-night television event, The Story of Diana, airing on Aug.
 9 and 10 at 9 p.m.
 ET.

 [Featured Image by Stephen Pond – WPA Pool /Getty Images]